xieguigang/sciBASIC/docs/guides/VectorDemo/README.md

 Dim array = {New Foo("123"), New Foo("ABC"), New Foo("!@#")}
 ```

-Then wen can using linq for some functional programming like:
+Then wen can using linq for some operation in functional programming way, example like:

 ```vbnet
 Dim isNumeric = array.Select(Function(s) s Like "\d+").ToArray